 The Big Sleep (1946)

-Philip Marlowe: She tried to sit in my lap while I was standing up.
+Philip Marlowe: She tried to sit on my lap while I was standing up.

 Philip Marlowe: My, my, my!
 Such a lot of guns around town and so few brains!
 You know, you're the second guy I've met today that seems to think a gat in the hand means the world by the tail.

-Marlowe: And I'm not crazy about yours.
+Marlowe: I'm not crazy about yours.
 I didn't ask to see you.
-I don't mind if you don't like my manners, I don't like them myself.
+I don't mind if you don't like my manners.
+I don't like 'em myself.
 They are pretty bad.
-I grieve over them on long winter evenings.
-I don't mind your ritzing me drinking your lunch out of a bottle.
+I grieve over them long winter evenings, and I don't mind your ritzing me, or drinking your lunch out of a bottle.
 But don't waste your time trying to cross-examine me.